MTU Logo

 Also, add on Sound Cards install proprietary software that pop up and attempt to play CDs inserted in a drive unless Autorun is disabled.

 Autorun causes extra delays for the drive to spin-up, to load unwanted software, and to allow advertisements embedded on some CDG discs to appear.
 Can you imagine running Hoster and adding a track to play from a Singer's disc they hand you and an advertisement pops up in the middle of your show?
-You want to DISABLE Autorun!
+DISABLE Autorun!

 1. Click the Start button